theupdateframework/taps/tap3.md

 (optionally) the metadata filename corresponding to the role.
 If the filename is not specified, then it is assumed to be located at "<ROLENAME>.json".
-Different roles may share the same filename (e.g., "F1.json"), but will use a different threshold and/or list of keys.
+Different roles may share the same filename (e.g., "F1.json"), but may use a different threshold and/or list of keys.
 For example: